 "There's very little debate, very little questioning of Mexico's manufacturing competitiveness," said Nikolak Lippmann, strategist at Morgan Stanley specializing in Mexico equity.
 "That is very much something investors take for a given at this stage."

 Overall, Mexico's export revenue was valued at $373 Billion USD in 2016, making the country the 13th largest exporter in the world.
-85 percent of this number related to the manufacturing of mobile phones, televisions, cars, computers and airplane parts.
+85 percent of the exported goods were manufactured mobile phones, televisions, cars, computers and airplane parts.
 As a result, more companies are investing large sums of money to establish a manufacturing operation inside of the country.

 It is not uncommon for companies to form partnerships with local education institutes to train specific skills needed for a specific industry.
-For example, Orbis Corporation opened a plastics manufacturing facility in 2015 and formed a partnership with Instituto Estatal de Capacitación, a training school located in Silao.
-Individuals working at Orbis will be trained in the areas of technical knowledge and general manufacturing in a program that is interactive and hands-on program at the Silao Institute.
+For example, Orbis Corporation opened a plastics manufacturing facility in 2015 and formed a partnership with the Instituto Estatal de Capacitación, a training school located in Silao, Guanajuato.
+Individuals working at Orbis will be trained in the areas of technical knowledge and general manufacturing in an interactive and hands-on program at the Silao Institute.